JoeFanning/Philosophical-AI/README.md

 There is also development being done by companies like IBM (AIF360), Microsoft (Fairlearn), Google (What-If Tool) and other companies and entities.
 There "fairness toolkits" or "bias mitigation toolkits" are an example of trying to create benevolent AI.

-Egalitarianism a Philosophy for Benevolence
+Egalitarianism a Philosophy for a Benevolent AI

 ​Egalitarianism